orbcode/orbuculum/README.md

 * Anything capable of offering SWO on a TCP port
 * ORBTrace Mini

-Information about using each individual interface can be found in the docs directory. gdb setup files for each device type can be found in the `Support` directory.
+gdb setup files for each device type can be found in the `Support` directory.
 You'll find example get-you-going applications in the [Orbmule](https://github.com/orbcode/orbmule) repository including `gdbinit` scripts for OpenOCD, pyOCD and Blackmagic Probe Hosted.
+There are walkthroughs for lots of examples of the use of the orbuculum suite at [Orbcode]https://orbcode.org).

 When using SWO Orbuculum can use, or bypass, the TPIU.
 The TPIU adds (a small amount of) overhead to the datastream, but provides better synchronisation if there is corruption